-Provide your customers with accurate and complete incentive application paperwork to ensure uninterrupted processing and swift incentive payment.
+Provide your customers with accurate and complete rebate application paperwork to ensure uninterrupted processing and swift rebate payment.

 At time of project completion, trade ally should provide customers with:

-Completed and signed Trade Ally section of incentive applications
+Completed and signed Trade Ally section of rebate applications

 Completed and signed technical worksheet, if applicable

 Itemized invoice/receipt and any other required documentation

 Walk your customers through the rest of the rebate application so they know exactly what to submit.

 Point out the customer service hotline as a resource for them, and the 180-day submittal deadline.